-I was recently reading the book There’s No Such Things as Bad Weather by Linda Åkeson McGurk.
-She is a Swedish-American mom, who talks about the differences between raising kids in the U.S. vs Sweden.
+I was recently reading the book There’s No Such Thing as Bad Weather by Linda Åkeson McGurk.
+She is a Swedish-American mom who talks about the differences between raising kids in the U.S. vs Sweden.
 One of the main differences she emphasizes is the time spent outdoors and our relationship to nature.
+Swedes believe that getting outside, especially in wild spaces, is a crucial cornerstone for our health and well-being.

-When explaining our human right to nature, McGurk mentions a common Swedish law called The Right of Public Access or Allemansrätten which translates to “All Man’s Rights” in Swedish.
-This means Sweden’s nature is open and free for everyone.
+When explaining our human right to nature, McGurk mentions a Swedish law called The Right of Public Access or Allemansrätten, which translates to “All Man’s Rights” in Swedish.
+This means Sweden believes that it is everyone’s right to be able to roam free in nature.

 The Swedish Right of Public Access Law